smartive/graphql-magic/docs/docs/6-graphql-server.md

 }
 ```

-This is where you can set up your graphql server with
+This is where you can set up your GraphQL server with

 * user authentication (see the [Tutorial](./tutorial) for an example with auth0)
 * custom resolvers (see [Custom resolvers](#custom-resolvers))